- 6 hours (Approx.)

 Duration: 1 hour

-Stop At: Museo de Frida Kahlo, Mexico City, Central Mexico and Gulf Coast
+Stop At: Museo Frida Kahlo, Calle Londres 247 Col. Del Carmen, Mexico City 04100 Mexico

 Located in one of the most beautiful and oldest neighborhoods of Mexico City, the Blue House was converted into a museum in 1958, four years after the death of the painter.
 Today it is one of the busiest museums in the Mexican capital.